joakimk/testbot/README.markdown

 Testbot is a test distribution tool that works with Rails, RSpec, Test::Unit and Cucumber.
 The basic idea is that you let testbot spread the load of running your tests across multiple machines to make the tests run faster.

+Using 11 machines (25 cores) we got our test suite down to 2 minutes from 30.
+In this particular case we got about 60% CPU effeciency.
+[More benchmarks](http://gist.github.com/287124).

 How it works
 ----

 Testbot is:

-* A server to create and distribute test jobs
+* A **server** to distribute test jobs.
-* A runner to run test jobs and return the results
+* A **runner** to run test jobs and return the results.
-* A requester that tells the server which tests to run and displays the results
+* A **requester** that tells the server which tests to run and displays the results.

 <pre>
     Requester -- (files to run) --> Server -- (files to run) --> (many-)Runner(s)